 First, it’s important to know that every local business has a signature that identifies it online.
 That signature is called the NAP which stands for Name, Address, Phone.
 It’s called a NAP+W if a website address is also used.

 Whether your know it or not, your business is already listed on thousands of different websites and apps.
 Everywhere your business information is listed is called a citation and displays your local business NAP or NAP+W. The search engines consider all of these citations as “votes” for your business.
-They use them as a factor for how well your business ranks when someone does a local search.
+They use them as a local search ranking factor for how well your business ranks when someone does a local search.

 If your business information (NAP / NAP+W) is incorrect or inconsistent on different sites, the search engines may think the citations refer to different businesses.
 In essence, the votes get split instead of all working together to help your business rank better.